Monmouth County has 81 Additional Positive Cases of COVID-19

 FREEHOLD, NJ – Monmouth County Freeholder Director Thomas A. Arnone and Freeholder Deputy Director Susan M. Kiley have announced that today, Oct.
-22, there are 81 new positive cases of COVID-19 in Monmouth County.
-There is one new death being reported today related to COVID-19 in Monmouth County.
+24, there are 81 new positive cases of COVID-19 in Monmouth County.
+There are no new deaths being reported today related to COVID-19 in Monmouth County.

-Monmouth County will offer free COVID-19 testing for County residents on Saturday, Oct.
-24 in Asbury Park from 9 a.m. to noon at the Asbury Park Transportation Center, 1 Municipal Plaza.
+Monmouth County will offer free COVID-19 testing for County residents on Tuesday, Oct.
+27 in Keansburg from 4 to 7 p.m. at the New Point Comfort Firehouse, 192 Carr Ave.
 Residents should note the clinic has 100 tests and once those are administered, the clinic will close for the day.
 More information about the County’s COVID-19 testing program is available on www.visitmonmouth.com.

 The breakdown of positive COVID-19 cases by municipality is as follows: